 I and J: Both values designate the incremental center of any arc the machine makes.

 The code also uses other letters which depend on the machine’s capabilities.

 Like the G code, the M code also begins with the letter ‘M.’ The M code is a set of auxiliary commands that control all the machine’s non-geometric actions.
 Machinists refer to the code as miscellaneous codes as it controls non-cutting actions such as stopping programs, flooding the machine with coolants, and shutting it off after the temperature drops.

-When setting up CNC programs using G and M codes, M code should only have one command per block of information.
+When setting up the CNC letters program using G and M codes, the M code should only have one command per block of information.
 This is because they mainly turn the machine on and off.
 Therefore, using them multiple times in one block could cause program problems.